anilkris/clojure-repl/README.md

 # clojure-repl

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library sample.

-## Usage

-FIXME

 ## License

-Copyright © 2018 FIXME
+Copyright © 2018 Anil

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.